COMMENTARIES

 GAMES IN DECLINE?

 Capcom seems to be regressing with their latest batch of original series games, removing features that were in previous games.
 While the games are still fun, I sometimes wonder why certain aspects are being removed entirely.
-The following are some of the things which have been removed that I think is to the worst:
+The following are some of the things which have been removed that I think is for the worst.

 Lack of Rush